 Project equipment for MEC avoidance and construction support will come from URS sources, subcontractors, and local vendors offering equipment for lease or purchase.
 All equipment, regardless of source, will be inspected to ensure completeness and operational readiness.
 Any equipment found damaged or defective will be repaired or returned for replacement.
 All instruments and equipment that require routine maintenance and/or calibration will be inspected initially upon arrival and then periodically as required in the Facility-Wide WP or manufacturer's equipment manual.
 Equipment required for daily usage shall be calibrated twice daily (start and finish).
-This system of checks ensures that the equipment on-site is functioning properly.
-If an equipment check indicates that any piece of equipment is not operating correctly and field repair cannot immediately be accomplished, the equipment will be removed from service until it can be repaired.
+This system of checks ensures that the equipment is not operating correctly and field repair cannot immediately be accomplished, the equipment will be removed from service until it can be repaired.
 Alternately, the equipment may be replaced with a like model or an approved substitute.
 Replacement equipment will meet the same specifications for accuracy and precision as the equipment removed from service.
 Key safety equipment will have an operational backup on site.